JulioFresneda/GhostServer/README.md

 As long as this executable is running, the server will be available to the clients.

 I think that's all.
 If you have any questions, feel free to ask to my email.

+## Add your absolutely not pirated media
+I (claude really) made a cute GUI that adds the media to the database.
+This are the steps:
+1. IMDb info and cover is downloaded
+2. Media info is added to the database
+3. Media file is splitted into streameable chunks

+So, tecnically, we don't "add" any media.
+We just copy it in a chunky format and download some metadata.

+Important, as requisite, you will need an api key from http://www.omdbapi.com/.
+This key is used to download the IMDb info, and can be setted in the GUI.

+In the GUI, you will see that there are three types of media: Standalone movies (Titanic, The Prestige), movies from a collection (Harry Potter, Star Wars) and TV Shows (Breaking Bad, Game of Thrones).
+Each type has its own way to be added.

+For standalone movies, you just need the IMDb URL of the movie.
+Just that.

+For movies from a collection, you need the IMDb URL of each of the movies in the collection.
+But, there is no IMDb page for the collection itself.
+So, you will have to fill some custom data.

+For TV Shows, you need the IMDb URL of the show.
+Optionally, you can add the IMDb URL of the episodes.

+That's it.
+The GUI will do the rest.
+Just press the button and wait a bit!